Proto:Sonic the Hedgehog 2 (Genesis)

 | CENSOR Prototype|

 The earliest known beta from around September 15-17, 1992.
-Named after the scene group that leaked it about two weeks before the final game's release.
+Named after the scene group that leaked it 12 days before the final game's Japanese release.

 | Beta 4 to Beta 8|

-Internal testing builds from September 18-24, 1992 that span the last two weeks of development.
+Internal testing builds from September 18-24, 1992 that span the last week of development.

 Almost all prototype versions borrow the header from Sonic the Hedgehog, with the only tweak being a "2" added for the titles.
 This was only changed to the final version's header in Beta 8.

-Similarly, the Nick Arcade and Simon Wai versions use Sonic 1's serial code, while all the Beta builds have Sonic 2's serial code.
+Similarly, the Nick Arcade, Simon Wai and August 21st versions use Sonic 1's serial code, while all the post-August 21st builds have Sonic 2's serial code.

 If Tails jumps and hits an enemy in just a few frames after Sonic dies, the score will continually increase until the fade-out.
 This happens because, while all Badniks are frozen and can't be destroyed just when Sonic dies, Tails can keep moving, get stuck in an enemy, and continuously gain points - a bug that (as seen in the video at right) awards 1,452,800 points and nearly 30 extra lives.